jeffreylanters/unity-web-sockets/README.md

   }

   private void OnDestroy () {
-    // A provided editor script closes connections automatically
+    // A provided editor script closes all connections automatically
-    // Use this method to close the manually. this.wsConnection.Disconnect ();
+    // Use this method to close the connection manually. this.wsConnection.Disconnect ();
   }
 }